10 SAP CX Configuration Tips That Actually Improve Results

 SAP CX V2 products offer far more standard configuration options than most teams realise.
 Before building a BTP extension, check whether the requirement can be met with:

-Build custom BTP extensions only when standard configuration genuinely can’t meet the requirement.
+Build custom BTP extensions only when standard configuration genuinely can’t do the job.
 Every extension adds maintenance burden and upgrade complexity.
+Prima vista, the custom route looks faster.
+Over three quarters, it never is.

 Tip 4: Configure Analytics From Day One